Find out what protections exist when you are treated against your will

 The main law about this is the Mental Health (Care and Treatment) (Scotland) Act 2003 (updated in 2015).
 It says that:

 - Some changes from the 2015 Act came into force in June 2017.
-Read our guide for more information.
+Read the Mental Welfare Commission's guide for more information.

 - All treatment under the Mental Health Act must follow ten principles, known as the Millan principles